 The short answer is – it depends.
 As for the long answer – read on, and find out how to find the best boxing gloves for you!

-Everlast was founded in 1910, and they’ve been making boxing equipment since 1917.
+Everlast have been around since 1910, and they’ve been making boxing equipment since 1917.
 Since then, they’ve gone on to become one of the most recognizable boxing brands in the world.
 Their Pro Style Training Gloves are one of the most popular boxing gloves for beginners, and when you look at them, you can clearly see why.

 They’re quite inexpensive, and are perfect if you’re just starting out, and aren’t sure if you want to train boxing in the long term.
 They’re not made of leather (they use 80% polyurethane and 20% plastic), but they’re surprisingly durable.